cdransf/cd-11ty/src/posts/2022/automating-email-cleanup-in-gmail.md

 Lately I've been leaning into automating the cleanup of email I receive in Gmail using a combination of Inbox-era categories that the application still exposes via search and [Google Apps Script](https://www.google.com/script/start/).<!-- excerpt -->

-I wasn't using Gmail when Inbox was available (I'm sure I missed out) and know not all of the most beloved features have been migrated over to Gmail proper.
+I wasn't using Gmail when Inbox was available (I'm sure I missed out) and know not all the most beloved features have been migrated over to Gmail proper.
 That said, there _are_ some handy filters that didn't ascend to Gmail's tabbed inbox interface but are still available to create rules against[^1].

 I've created filter rules leveraging all of these legacy filters to automatically categorize messages the same way the current tabs do.
 These rules look like the following: